How to make money from social media

-I battle with PR companies to be paid for work, I then have to chase to actually get the money once I've done the work.
+I battle with PR companies to be paid for work.
+I then have to chase to actually get the money once I've done the work.

-It can be scary when you're relying on the money to pay rent etc, and it's why I've worked as a nanny the entire time I've been at uni, to ensure I have guaranteed income alongside the blog.
+It can be scary when you're relying on the money to pay rent etc., and it's why I've worked as a nanny the entire time I've been at uni, to ensure I have guaranteed income alongside the blog.

-How to find your niche
+How to find your niche on social media

-There are literally hundreds of people out there on the social media side-hustle game, so if you want to make it you're going to have to do something different.
+There are literally thousands of people out there on the social media side-hustle game, so if you want to make it, you're going to have to do something different.

-Have a think about what it is you're passionate about or particularly knowledgeable in.
+Have a think about what it is you're passionate or particularly knowledgeable about.
 You're going to have to dedicate a lot of time to the subject, so make sure it's something you're going to enjoy writing about.

-Check that there's opportunity to monetise too – are people willing to spend money in this area?
+Check that there's the opportunity to monetise too – are people willing to spend money in this area?
 Are there products available for them to buy?

 Ok, so you might not need hundreds of thousands of followers to get started, but you are going to need a fair few if you want to make some decent cash out of this.

-- Use video – The thought of recording yourself might seem slightly terrifying, but people like to see the 'human' behind the page, and your followers will engage with you more if you can talk to them directly.
-You can use YouTube or Facebook for this, or Instagram stories are a quick and effective way of doing it.
+- Share videos and post stories on Instagram and Facebook – The thought of recording yourself might seem slightly terrifying, but people like to see the 'human' behind the page, and your followers will engage with you more if you can talk to them directly.
+You could upload a video to YouTube, or post stories on Instagram and Facebook which is a quick and effective way of doing it.

-- Paid advertising – Although it is possible to build up your audience organically, you can try doing some paid advertising to give yourself a quick boost.
-Try paying for a boost on a Facebook post which is doing particularly well, or investigate Google Adwords for some smaller, niche terms.
+- Paid advertising posts – Although it is possible to build up your audience organically, you can try doing some paid advertising to give yourself a quick boost.
+Try paying for a boost on a Facebook post that is doing particularly well, or investigate Google Adwords for some smaller, niche terms.

-- Quality content – At the end of the day, followers will be attracted to your account if you're offering them something they're genuinely interested in.
+- Quality personalised content – At the end of the day, followers will be attracted to your account if you're offering them something they're genuinely interested in.
 Avoid being too promotional and tell some good stories, and they're bound to keep coming.